yifso/nteract/docs/groups/core-group.md

 ## /selectors

-This package provides a set of seletors and functions for you to extract important information from the state of your nteract application.
+The `@nteract/selectors` package provides a set of seletors and functions for you to extract important information from the state of your nteract application.
 View the AppState type to see a full set of data stored in the application state.
 For reference, this package extracts that information.

 ### Example